tsoukase/The-Software-Development-and-Execution-Pipeline/README.md

 * [read] access-reference Literal/ΙD [eval] Numerical (arithm-logical-relationall) // [update] Assignment [control] Flow(conditional-jump)

 Notes:
+1. The above is the shortest encoded syntax of almost all programming languages
-1. create = declaration
+2. [create] = declaration
-2. create/read/update = CRU in memory, D = garbage collection!
+3. create/read/update = C-R-U in compiler and memory, D = garbage collection!
-3. Functional programming uses only 'create', 'read' and 'eval' and discards 'update' and 'control')
+4. Functional programming uses only 'create', 'read' and 'eval' and discards 'update' and 'control'
-4. Logic programming uses only 'create' and discards everything else
+5. Logic programming uses only 'create' and discards everything else

 ### <a name="4"></a>4. translation -> Machine Code
 program header-sections-section header